CHEGEBB/alx-system_engineering-devops/0x01-shell_permissions/README.md

-# groups
+# chown

-A shell command that prints all the groups that the current user is part of.
+A shell command that changes the owner of a file.

-## Usage

-#type the following command
+#use the command
-groups
+chown betty hello